-GUIDELINES REQUIREMENT COMMENT COMPLIANCE SECTION 1.5 TABLE 1 LAND USE COMPATIBILITY CRITERIA i.
-The use of outdoor advertising in a given locality should not be inconsistent with the land use objectives for the area outlined The proposal to display a digital sign on the eastern elevation of Beecroft Road overpass is not inconsistent with the aims of the Hornsby LEP 2013.
-Yes in the relevant LEP While the land use of signage is prohibited development in the SP2 Zone that applies to the site, the signage installation is part of a coordinated and staged signage strategy that has been developed for the M2 Motorway.
+GUIDELINES REQUIREMENT COMMENT COMPLIANCE YES/ NO SECTION 1.5 TABLE 1 LAND USE COMPA ATIBILITY CRITERIA i.
+The use of outdoor advertising in a given locality should not be inconsistent with the land use objectives for the area outlined in the relevant LEP The proposal to display a digital sign on the western elevation of the Windsor Road overpass is not inconsistent with the aims of the Hills LEP 2019.
+While the land use of signage is prohibited development in the SP2 Zone that applies to the site, the signage installation is part of a coordinated and staged signage strategy that has been developed for the M2 Motorway.
 To date sixteen (16) of the possible forty five (45) advertising installations have been developed.
 The road safety, lighting, heritage and visual impacts of this proposal have been assessed and are found to acceptable.
-Consideration has been given to the landscape character of the Beecroft - Cheltenham Heritage Conservation Area and it has been concluded that the Conservation Area boundaries were defined prior to the construction of the M2 and the ongoing inclusion of the Motorway corridor is an anomaly to the heritage controls.
-Refer (ii) below.
-Refer to Section 4.4 for detailed discussion against the HLEP 2013 provisions.
+Yes